ace-diff/ace-diff/README.md

 - control over how aggressively diffs are combined
 - option to allow users to copy diffs from one side to the other
 - option to either set the editor values by targeting markup containing the code, or by sending it via a config option
-- convenient API to do thing like changing options on the fly, getting the number of diffs, destroying it altogether
+- convenient API to do thing like changing options on the fly, getting the number of diffs, destroying it altogether.

 ### How to install